 Sadly, the threat is real, and we can’t make it go away.
 What we can do is boost our resilience as individuals, finding ways to keep our spirits up and also those of everyone in the family.
-I got this amazing cbd oil for sale that has helped my whole family to deal with anxiety.
+I got this amazing cbd oil for sale including cbd oil for anxiety that has helped my whole family to deal with anxiety.

 What can you do to alleviate anxiety?
 Here are some tips.